 What does BYHP mean?

-People often ask us, “What does BYHP mean?”, well BYHP is actually an acronym for ‘Banbury Young Homelessness Project’ which has been in existence as a charity since 2001.
+People often ask us, “What does BYHP mean?”, well BYHP was actually an acronym for ‘Banbury Young Homelessness Project’ which has been in existence as a registered charity since 1995.

-Whilst BYHP is known locally as an organisation helping homeless young people, we are in fact a charity supporting all young people aged between 13 and 25 who are homeless, at risk of homelessness, disadvantaged (and often their families) or simply in need of some advice and support.
-BYHP covers the areas of Banbury, Bicester, Brackley, Chipping Norton and the surrounding villages.
+Whilst BYHP is known locally as an organisation helping homeless young people, we have in fact grown as a charity and now support all young people aged between 13 and 25 with a range of services.
 We offer services in three core areas, all known to help prevent the route causes of youth homelessness.
 BYHP supports between 200 and 300 young people annually:

 Health and Wellbeing

-The Health and Wellbeing team offer free Counselling and Mediation Services to young people and their families.
+The Health and Wellbeing team offer free Counselling and Family Mediation Services to young people and their families.
 Every Wednesday evening the team run a Peer Support Group from 5:00 pm till 7:00 pm, which offers a range of activities from animation workshops, photography and art.
 The evening includes a hot meal often created from the amazing donations received via Food For Charities.
 (Please note that during the pandemic the peer support group is hosted virtually)